Completion of CPEC projects priority: PM

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister Imran Khan has said that the completion of ongoing projects under the China Pakistan Economic Corridor (CPEC) on time is the first and foremost priority of the government.
+ISLAMABAD: Prime Minister Imran Khan has said that the completion of ongoing projects under China Pakistan Economic Corridor (CPEC) on time is first and foremost priority of the government.

 The meeting overviewed the progress on Port Qasim coal-fired plant, Gwadar Power Plant, Kohala Hydropower Project, and Hubco Thar coal power project.
 The Prime Minister was apprised that Multan-Sukkur Motorway (M-5) has been completed that will soon be inaugurated.

-ISLAMABAD: Prime Minister Imran Khan has said that the completion of ongoing projects under the China Pakistan Economic Corridor (CPEC) on time is the first and foremost priority of the government.
+ISLAMABAD: Prime Minister Imran Khan has said that the completion of ongoing projects under China Pakistan Economic Corridor (CPEC) on time is first and foremost priority of the government.

 The meeting overviewed the progress on Port Qasim coal-fired plant, Gwadar Power Plant, Kohala Hydropower Project, and Hubco Thar coal power project.
 The Prime Minister was apprised that Multan-Sukkur Motorway (M-5) has been completed that will soon be inaugurated.